Cartoon Network (India): Pogo TV

-Pogo TV was launched on 1 January 2004.
-As a companion channel of Cartoon Network, it also aired animated and live-action shows.
-From 2021, it only aired original Indian animation shows which became it WarnerMedia's only for Indian kids channel.
-But from 2022, the channel again started international shows like Mr. Bean: The Animated Series, Yo-kai Watch, Grizzy and the Lemmings, etc Also In Hindi Tamil Telugu.
+Pogo was launched on January 1, 2004, as a companion channel of Cartoon Network.
+Broadcasting primarily animated and live action programming.
+From 2021, it airs only original Indian animation shows becoming WarnerMedia's only for Indian children's channel.
+But from 2022, the channel again started international shows like Mr. Bean: The Animated Series, Yo-kai Watch, Grizzy and the Lemmings etc. The channel broadcasts in Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi.

+Cartoon Network HD+

+Cartoon Network HD+ (CN HD+) is a high-definition television channel launched on 15 April 2018.
+Operating as an ad-free platform, it initially debuted in India, it later expanded its reach to prominent operators in neighbouring countries.
+Notably, the channel offers content in four languages, including Hindi, Tamil, and Telugu, alongside English.